ForestOfLight/skyoobguide/docs/clipping.md

 > Credit: Astria Esper (original glitch), Joje (version 2)

 After much patching by tgc, [spasm](../patched/0.15.0-0.19.1/#spasm--follow-clip) still exists.
 This clip can push you through horizontal [collision boxes](../terms-and-methods/#collision-boxes) above you (ie. ceilings) or vertical [collision boxes](../terms-and-methods/#collision-boxes) (ie. walls).
 The clip is best used on a flat ceiling but can work on heavily sloped ones as well.
 When clipping through a wall, make sure the wall is either vertical ( \| ) or getting steeper ( \ ), not shallower ( / ).
 Using a ceiling corner is most ideal.

-Here are two ways to get the "follow" button to show up while a friend is on your back:
+[Instrument Spasm](#instrument-spasm) is the simplest way to pull off this glitch, but here are two more ways to get the "follow" button to show up while a friend is on your back:

 {: .highlight }
 > This section is a work in progress.
 Check back later for a complete description!

----

-## Piggy Emote Clip

-Friend
-{: .label .label-green }
-Piggyback
-{: .label .label-green }
-Various Emotes
-{: .label .label-green }

-When the bottom player of a piggyback stack does a [sustained emote](../terms-and-methods/#sustained-emotes), the position of the center of their player changes, so the other players on their back move with them.
-Since these emotes can bring that player's [collision box](../terms-and-methods/#collision-boxes) out of bounds, the players on their back will be taken out of bounds as well!
-These players need only to dismount to go out of bounds.
-This clip is super useful for getting through all sorts of collision boxes.
-The best emote to use for this clip is the play dead (faint) emote, though others like point and come are also quite effective.
-It’s a good idea to have warp unlocked with your friend as well since this doesn't let the bottom player clip.

-<div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/ukn0vt?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

-1. Piggyback on a friend.
-2. Have them line up to a collision box where an emote would make them clip through it.
-   1. Play dead makes them fall to the right, so line them up with a wall or an uphill slope on the right.
-3. Have them use the their emote of choice.
-4. You (on their back) will be inside the wall, just hop off!
-5. If you can offer your friend your hand, that will bring them to you--otherwise, they can warp.

-{: .note }
-> The game will attempt to reset your positon when you jump off your friend's back, but that can easily be worked-around by just moving further out of bounds when getting off.

 ---